Arms (video game): Reception

 Arms has been compared to the boxing minigame from Wii Sports.
 Jack Sheperd of The Independent stated after playing it at a Switch hands-on event that it was one of the "most impressive" games on display.
 Edge compared Arms with other Nintendo titles and thought that "Arms is to the fighting game what Splatoon is to the online shooter or Mario Kart to the driving game".

-The game received "generally favorable" reviews, according to review aggregator Metacritic.
+The game received "generally favorable" reviews, according to review aggregator website Metacritic.
 Brandon Graeber from IGN praised the game's complexity and addictive nature, but noted the game's lack of content at launch.
 Michael McWhertor from Polygon applauded the game's concept, which he described as creative, and that the game reminded him of the Punch-Out!! series, stating that Arms could become Nintendo's next big franchise.
 Kallie Plagge from GameSpot praised the character roster, but criticized the game's steep learning curve.